AndyRama/AndyRamaroson_12_25112021/README.md

 - Clone the project repo: `gh repo clone AndyRama/AndyRamaroson_12_25112021`
 - Go to this folder: `cd sportsee/Server`
-- Install its dependencies: `yarn`
+- Install its dependencies: `yarn install`
 - Run it on port 3000 (default): `yarn run dev`

 ### Step 2: Launching the front-end (client)